peacemakr-io/peacemakr-java-sdk/README.md

 ```
 public interface ICrypto {
   /**
-   * Registers to Peacemakr as a client.
+   * Registers to PeaceMakr as a client.
 The persister is used to detect prior registrations on this client, so safe
    * to call multiple times.
 Once a successful invocation of Register is executed once, subsequent calls become a
    * noop.
 One successful call is required before any cryptographic use of this SDK.
-   * <p>
+   *
    * Registration may fail with invalid apiKey, missing network connectivity, or an invalid persister.
 On failure,
    * take corrections action and invoke again.
    */